SecuryTeam/riskwatchmakinabang/README.md

 The website is part of a school project promoting safety during calamities with the use of Social Platforms and Websites.

-This is a part of a Research Project concerning the relationship between The Amount of Risks during a Calamity and The amount of usage of Social Media
+This is a part of a Research Project concerning the relationship between:

+**The Amount of Risks during a Calamity** and **The amount of usage of Social Media**
 ## Resources Used

  - [SweetAlert](https://sweetalert2.github.io/)